UNIT-Electronics-MX/unit_rs485_soil_temperature_humity_ec_ph_library_micropython/README.md

    ampy --port /dev/ttyUSB0 put modbus_sensor.py
    ```

-Replace `/dev/ttyUSB0` with the appropriate port for your system, remeber to check the port using `ls /dev/tty*` command.
+Replace `/dev/ttyUSB0` with the appropriate port for your system.
+Remember to check the port using the `ls /dev/tty*` command.

 4. After transferring the file, you can access it in your MicroPython environment.